 Some pressure sensors are equipped with an extra switch which closes at the moment correct pressure is build up by the pump.
 This can be used by a light on the instrument panel indicating oil pressure in addition to a proper pressure indicator.
 The indicator shown to the right has two connections, one for the indicator and the other for the light.
 This is the preferred model.

 In the sump a screen is used to act as a coarse filter and a screw-on type external oil filter is used as the main fine filter.
 This filter sometimes contains a pressure relieve valve (Rotax) to let oil through should the filter become clogged and this valve makes sure that the oil keeps flowing, without filtration.

 A radiator type cooler, it is basically an air/oil heat exchanger.
 Outside air is fed through the cooler and the cool air picks up the heat from the tubes and fins in the cooler.
-These items can be equiped with an thermostat with bypass valve should the cooler become blocked for some reason.
+These items can be equipped with an thermostat with bypass valve should the cooler become blocked for some reason.

 Those models equipped with a thermostat (either internally or as add-on) keep the oil on a preset temperature, regardless of the outside air temperature, which really helps getting the engine to operating temperature that much sooner after a cold start.
 Prolonging engine life.